 TeamSmarts, the LifeSmarts Web-based team competition, is a great practice tool for a team of students to use together.
-Each month from September through January, teams are asked 100 multiple-choice questions focused on one LifeSmarts topic.
-Quizzes are open the entire month.
-Prizes are awarded each month.
+Each month from September through February, teams are asked 100 multiple-choice questions.
+Prizes are awarded each month to the top-scoring Varsity, JV, 4-H Varsity, FBLA, FCCLA, HOSA, and SkillsUSA teams (one prize per year, per school or organization).

 - September – Health and Safety